-Store sprouts in the refrigerator up to 1 week.
+Store sprouts in the refrigerator for up to 1 week.

 Unlike most legumes, lentil sprouts may be eaten raw.
 However, some may experience discomfort from consuming too many raw lentil sprouts.
-We recommend cooking sprouted lentils before consuming.
+We recommend cooking sprouted lentils before consuming them.

 Enjoy sprouted lentils in many dishes such as Lentil Soup or Sprouted Lentil Salad.

 Now you're ready to start sprouting everything you want at home with Cultures for Health.